qilingframework/qiling/README.md

 #### Examples

-- Below example shows how to use Qiling framework to emulate a Windows EXE on a Linux machine.
+- Below example shows how to use Qiling framework to emulate a Windows EXE on a Linux machine

 ```python
 from qiling import *